Macrometacorp/docs/docs/workspaces/index.md

 4. **Optimized performance with edge computing**: Benefit from reduced latency and enhanced performance through edge computing.
 This technology ensures a faster and more responsive experience for users, regardless of their geographic location, by processing data closer to the source.

 5. **Enhanced data privacy**: Cloud Workspaces ensure compliance with global data protection laws such as GDPR, CCPA, LGPD, and PIPL by maintaining data residency, minimizing cross-border data movement, and providing granular control over data management.

+With more businesses having distributed teams today, Workspaces integrated toolbox offers you the flexibility and performance required to work more efficiently.
+You can [start by following this guide](quickstart.md).